mikkonie/sodar-check/README.md

    file must also be able to access this file.
 2. If the SODAR instance is deployed using [sodar-docker-compose](https://github.com/bihealth/sodar-docker-compose), this should be the same URL as for the SODAR server.
+If left empty, the SODAR server URL is assumed.